-Most of the nuclear engineers work full time and some work every 40 hours per week.
+Most nuclear engineers work full time and some work every 40 hours per week.
 Their schedules may vary with the industry they work in.

-As we discussed, it is great to know what does a nuclear engineer do, nuclear engineer jobs usually monitor the operation of nuclear facilities in the projects with degrees and courses for their salary.
+As we discussed, it is great to know what nuclear engineers do, nuclear engineer jobs usually monitor the operation of nuclear facilities in projects with degrees and courses for their salary.

 Percentage change in employment, 2016-26 project